1Kieran/APIProjectGroup2/APIDescription.md

 # **Manitoba Polar Bear API**

 ## **API Description**
 This API provides information about the location of polar bears in Manitoba.
-A requester can find a bear by listing latitude and longitude coordinates.
-This will return the current location and ID of the bear that is nearest to the given location using the near me endpoint.
-A bears  location will also be given by the ID of the bear and the date requested using the by ID endpoint.
-By using the list all ID endpoint the user will be returned the IDs of all polar bears currently in manitoba.
+A requester can find information about a bear they are familiar with or discover new bears.

 ## **List of Endpoints (with parameter)**
 There are three endpoints in the polar bear API